rhpandit11/Data-Theory/Cloud/fundamental.md

 2. user-managed service account

 A service account is also a resource with IAM policies attached to it, which means you can define who can use the account and who can perform specific actions on the service account.0

+Big Query

+Session user

+16 nested views is the limit

+smart tuning

+materialized view

+partioned by how many type

+wildcard tables

+structured array in big qury how to query them.

+slot

+clustering vs partioning

+Time Travel in big query

+architecture